ReVanced/revanced-branding/README.md

 > [!NOTE]
 > Specifications are in their early stage of development and might heavily change a lot in their first revisions.

+### ©️ Copyrighted status

+The ReVanced logo, brand name, and identity are copyrighted.
+These brand assets are not covered by the GPL software license used in ReVanced GitHub repositories.

+Use of the ReVanced name, logo, or similarly derived branding elements is permitted only under the terms outlined in this document.

+### ⚠️ Restricted brand usage

+The ReVanced logo, brand name, and identity may never be used in connection with:

+- Downloadable software or applications
+- Websites or platforms that distribute downloadable software
+- Website domain names or subdomains

 ## 🖼️ ReVanced logo

 ### 🚩 The basics